 Like a dripping faucet, a leak from a cracked or broken water line can waste thousands of gallons of water per year.
 This can significantly increase your water bill.
 Performing an inspection of your plumbing system can help verify you don’t have leaks from your pipes.
 If your pipes are old, they are more prone to damage so you want to evaluate replacing them.
 Prevent future problems with your pipes by properly insulating them from the cold weather.
 In addition, perform regular maintenance to keep them flowing easily and free from clogs.

 Replace old fixtures and appliances.

 Your old fixtures might work but replacing them with newer ones that have Watersense labels can decrease your water usage and save you money on your water bill.
-By replacing just one shower head with a new Watersense labeled showerhead, you can save an average of 2,900 gallons of water annually.
+By replacing just one showerhead with a new WaterSense labelled showerhead, you can save an average of 2,900 gallons of water annually.
 Standard toilets on average use 1.6 gallons per flush compared to older toilets that use as much as 3.5 to 7 gallons per flush.
-Installing low flow faucets, front-loading washing machines and more efficient dishwashers can also help save you money on your water bill.
+Installing low-flow faucets, front-loading washing machines and more efficient dishwashers can also help save you money on your water bill.